 Tas Kebab, the combination of special meat stew with pilaf, is another favorite dish of Turkish people.
 If you ask someone in Turkey about his/her favorite kebab variety, most of them mention this one.
 This juicy kebab variety is also on my top 10 kebab list too.

 Tas Kebab is a traditional kebab variety of the Anatolia Region of Turkey.
-There is no specific evidence that which city has found the Tas Kebab first.
+There is no specific evidence that which city found the Tas Kebab first.
 When I discuss the origin of Tas Kebab with kebab chefs, Yozgat city seems one step ahead of the other Anatolia Region cities.

 If you ever had a chance to make a road trip inside Turkey, you probably see restaurants on the intercity roads.
-Tas Kebabı is the ‘only‘ dish that you can find at every single restaurant’s menus on the roads.
+Tas Kebabı is the only dish that you can find almost on every single restaurant’s menu on the roads.
 It is because Turkish people love to eat meat and pilaf together.

 As I mentioned above, the combination of special beef stew and pilaf creates Tas Kebab.
 So, to make Tas Kebab, you need to make the special beef stew and pilaf at the same time.

 My recommendation is to start making pilaf first.
-Because if the pilaf rests about 10-15 minutes, its taste gets better.
-During my Tas Kebab cookings, I always started with making pilaf.
+Because if the pilaf rests for about 10-15 minutes, its taste gets better.
+During my Tas Kebab cooking, I always started with making pilaf.

 - 1 kg beef with moderate fat cube cut (3cm x 3xm)